src-d/blog/content/post/deduplicating_pga_with_apollo.md

 - Running Spark on [Siva files](https://github.com/src-d/go-siva)
 through [jgit-spark-connector](https://github.com/src-d/jgit-spark-connector)
-led to massive amount of temporary data during feature extraction on the worker pods of Kubernetes, which were further killed without notice by the cluster manager,
+led to a massive amount of temporary data during feature extraction on the worker pods of Kubernetes, which were further killed without notice by the cluster manager.
-- While converting the data to [Parquet](http://parquet.apache.org/) format to avoid this, the workload imbalance due to [funny repos](https://github.com/Katee/git-bomb) made individual tasks last insanely long.
+- While converting the data to [Parquet](http://parquet.apache.org/) format to avoid this, the workload imbalance due to [funny repos](https://github.com/Katee/git-bomb) made individual tasks last incredibly long.
 - Once the conversion was done, applying TF-IDF to 1TB of cached data on disk led Spark to spend more time on garbage collection then on the actual work.
 - Finally, after we found a way to apply TF-IDF with manual batching (sic!),